WhiteLicorice/Heatsnap/README.md

 # Heatsnap

-This is the repository for Heatsnap, a project that aims to train a deep learning model in determining the heat index of an outdoor environment out of its photo.
+This is the repository for Heatsnap, a project that aims to train a deep learning model in determining the heat index of an outdoor environment from its photo.

 # Development